Read this week's

 The purpose of Crested Butte's terrain park program is to provide riders and skiers with a higher fun factor than they could find on typical groomed or natural terrain.
 Learning is fun and finishing your day safely is fun, so we emphasize education, safety and progression throughout all of our park offerings.

 We encourage all park riders to clearly understand the Park Smart model.
 Be sure to check out our Safety Page for more details!

 Crested Butte Mountain Resort has three terrain parks.
 The high quality of the program can be attributed to the crew of snowmakers, cat operators and park rangers that are committed to building and maintaining features that are awesome.

 It is our goal to complement the challenging natural terrain of Crested Butte so that riders and skiers can progress in as many disciplines as possible.
 The Crested Butte Park staff is dedicated to offering a wide selection of features that will give riders the opportunity to build their skills in a variety of applications.

-The PB Park is designed to offer the most user friendly features in the park system.
+The Ten Peaks Progression Park is designed to offer the most user friendly features in the park system.
+It is accessed from the Painter Boy, Gold Link and Prospect lifts.
 If you are just getting started, you will have small, simple features to learn on.
 Move over 20 feet and the next level is there for you.
-Move over again and step up to jumps that will prepare you to cross over the hill and check out the Cascade Park.
+Move over again and step up to jumps that will prepare you to cross over the hill and check out the Lower Twister and Keystone Terrain Parks.
 Also a great place to work on new tricks before taking them to larger features.
 This is usually the warmest place on the mountain and you can fuel up with a quad espresso at Ten Peaks before rolling in to the park.
 Sunshine, caffeine and jumps.
 What could be better?